-Term deposits pay slightly higher rates depending on the length of the term.
-For example, investment over one year may attract 0.9%, while over three years the same investment may attract up to 1.3%.
+Term deposits can pay slightly higher rates depending on the length of the term.
+For example, investment over one year may attract 2.45 percent, while over two years the same investment may attract 2.5 percent.

 Bonus saver accounts offer investors more attractive rates but you must read the fine print or better still, seek independent professional advice before committing.
 You could find that the ‘bonus’ may only apply for a short introductory period then revert to the standard cash rate, potentially lower than term deposit rates.

-In other cases, bonus rates are only paid if a regular monthly contribution is made to that savings account.
+In other cases, bonus rates are only paid if a regular monthly contribution is made to the savings account.

 Many people find these features work in their favour, but there can be traps for the unwary.

 So if you’ve done your homework, and term deposits remain the most appropriate fixed interest investment for you, there are a few things you can do to maximise their potential.

 We Australians are a loyal bunch usually letting our insurance policies automatically renew each year – same with term deposits.
 Each time yours approaches maturity, shop around and see what other term deposits are available that will work better for you.

 Consider spreading your allocated funds across a variety of institutions with a staggered range of maturity dates.
 This might enable you to take advantage of better rates as your investments mature.

 Many term deposits offer the earnings as a regular income, sometimes resulting in a lower interest rate.
 Consider reinvesting the interest for a higher rate, or, if you need some income, set up separate term deposits.

 Term deposits are not everyday transaction accounts.
 While it’s possible to access money before the end of the term, it’s not advisable as heavy penalties apply, including fees and reduced interest rates.